Consultation on admission arrangements 2020-2021

-The Local Authority as the admitting authority for Wigan community and voluntary controlled schools and the admitting authorities for some Wigan voluntary aided schools are consulting on changes to oversubscription criteria for 2017/18.
+The Local Authority is the admitting authority for Wigan community and voluntary controlled schools and the admitting authorities for some Wigan voluntary aided schools are consulting on changes to over-subscription criteria for 2020/2021.

-The consultation is open and is available on the Wigan Council Website at:
+The consultation is open and is available on the Wigan Council Website here

 Lowton Church of England High School is a secondary school jointly sponsored by the dioceses of Liverpool and Manchester.
 For new admissions, we are very keen to receive applications from parents of all faiths or no particular faith who wish to have their children educated in a Church of England context.
 We offer an education based on Christian values to all members of the local community, and will be sensitive and encouraging to all religious and philosophical standpoints.